Tampa Medical Malpractice Attorney

 If the malpractice caused enough damage to permanently impair the victim’s earning capacity, the plaintiff’s attorney could have an expert witness with financial expertise testify as to how much the plaintiff truly lost due to the malpractice in question.

 A medical malpractice lawsuit will also likely entail non-economic damages.
 These damages can include compensation for physical pain, emotional suffering, trauma, and long-term disability or disfigurement.
-It’s difficult to assign monetary values to intangible losses like physical pain, so a plaintiff’s attorney will likely consult a medical expert witness who can explain the plaintiff’s situation in an understandable way to the court.
+It’s difficult to assign monetary values to intangible losses like physical pain.
+A plaintiff’s attorney will likely consult a medical expert witness who can explain the plaintiff’s situation in an understandable way to the court.

 Some courts will use a per diem system to compensate for pain and suffering.
-In such a system, the court awards a monetary value per day, and the plaintiff receives this amount for each day until he or she reaches maximum possible recovery.
+In such a system, the court awards a monetary value per day.
+The plaintiff receives this amount for each day until he or she reaches maximum possible recovery.
 For example, a plaintiff suffered a compound leg fracture from a drunk driver hitting his car.
 The jury awards $200 in pain and suffering damages for each day that the victim spends in recovery.
 His recovery takes 300 days, so he receives $60,000 in pain and suffering damages.
 Other courts may simply multiply the victim’s claimed medical expenses by a number, typically two to five, and award the result in pain and suffering damages.
-Your attorney can advise you as to which type of compensation system your court might use.
+Your Tampa medical malpractice lawyer can advise you as to which type of compensation system your court might use.

 Some states place caps or limits on non-economic damages and other types of compensation in civil claims.
 For years, Florida capped non-economic damages in medical malpractice claims at $500,000 and $1,000,000 for cases of malpractice resulting in a permanent vegetative state or death.
 However, the Florida Supreme Court overturned this rule in 2017, deeming the caps on non-economic damages as unconstitutional.

-Your attorney will be able to determine which state laws apply to your case and any restrictions that may influence your damages.
+Your Tampa medical malpractice attorney will be able to determine which state laws apply to your case.
+Your lawyer will also communicate any restrictions that may influence your damages.
 If you are concerned about the value of your medical malpractice claim, schedule a free consultation.
 Your attorney can review the elements of your claim for a realistic estimate of the compensation you can receive if you win your case.

 Hospitals in Tampa, Florida